lidofinance/dc4bc/HowTo_2.0.0.md

 > Enter the BIP39 mnemonic for a random seed:
 ```

-#### 1.4.0 -> 2.0.0 Migration

-**After everyone has set up their Client and Airgapped machines, you must choose one participant (Bob) that will prepare the reinit Operation for everyone.**
+#### Preparing the reinit Operation

 All participants must now share their public communication keys.
 Run the command below to get your public communication key:
 ```
 $ ./dc4bc_cli get_pubkey --listen_addr localhost:8080
 EcVs+nTi4iFERVeBHUPePDmvknBx95co7csKj0sZNuo=
 ```
-Bob must put those keys to `keys.json` in the following format and send that file to all participants:
+Someone must put those keys to `keys.json` in the following format and send that file to all participants (possibly on Discord):
 ```
 {
   "gergold": "8beWWNydtmEPISNXSC+Vp7U8nJrk23m9goW2hCX/eOo=",